ApolinarO/Regex-Parser/README.md

 # Regex/NFA/DFA Converter
+## Developer(s)
-## Apolinar Ortega
+* Apolinar Ortega

 ## About

-This program takes in DFA's, NFA's, and even Regular Expressions and creates an executable machine out of it.

-This program was developed using C# with the mono compiler.
+The purpose of this program is to allow you to input in regular expressions, DFA's, and NFA's to then convert them into an executable finite-state machine, which would let you run tests against it.

+## Compiling

+Make sure that when compiling and running the program that you are in the same directory as this README.
+Make sure to have the mono compiler installed and the latest version of Java:

+	make

 ## Possible Commands

 	./program ${ARG1} ${ARG2}...${ARGN}
+	./program regex '(b)+a' aa bba b

 * **ARG1**: "regex", "NFA", or "DFA", depending on which machine you want to emulate
 * **ARG2...ARGN**: input strings to test the regular expression with